egor-tensin/windows-env/README.md

 Windows environment variables
 =============================

-A collection of scripts to manage my environmental variables, created mainly
+A collection of simple programs to manage my environmental variables, created mainly to:
-to:

 * learn a bit of Haskell,
 * make it easier to add paths to the PATH variable, automatically setup